Course - Welding and joining of metallic materials - TMM4290

 After passing the course, the candidate:

-- Can correlate the process parameter to final welding microstructure and performance using physical metallurgy and heat transfer knowledge.
+- Can correlate the process parameter to the final welding microstructure and performance using physical metallurgy and heat transfer knowledge.

 General competence: